PGBSNH19/molnapplikationer/project_cloud_spaceport.md

 This project can of course be started in many ways.
 But the recommended approach is:

 1.  **Plan** what you are going to do, try to identify all parts of the project as detailed as possible
-2. Start in getting the project up and running in Azure DevOps
+2. Start with getting the project up and running in Azure DevOps
 3. Evaluate and **plan**
 4. Implement the backend, API and database
-   1. Make sure from first line of code setup a build pipeline
+   * Make sure from first line of code setup a build pipeline
-   2. Start with CI extend with CD
+   * Start with CI extend with CD
 5. Evaluate and **plan** more!
 6. Implement the web UI
-   1. Remember the pipelines
+   * Remember the pipelines
 7. Evaluate!

 # Hand in